Skip to Content

 This is where Test Partnership's Dynamic Assessments come in.
 We've taken everything that works about game-based testing and applied it specifically to cognitive ability—the trait that actually predicts job performance.

-Our Dynamic Assessments achieve correlation scores as high as 0.84 with established cognitive ability measures like the ICAR, proving they measure what actually matters.
-But they do it in just 4-6 minutes with engaging, interactive formats that candidates prefer.
+Our Dynamic Assessments achieve correlation scores as high as 0.84 with established cognitive ability measures like the ICAR, proving they measure what actually matters—in just 4–6 minutes, with engaging, interactive formats that candidates prefer.

 What makes Dynamic Assessments different is that they're designed by business psychologists who understand both psychometric science and modern hiring challenges.
 We're not just adding animations to traditional tests—we're creating fundamentally better ways to measure cognitive ability.